Central Bank Digital Currency with Collateral-constrained Banks

 The rest of the paper is organized as follows.
-Section 2 describes the model.
-Section 3 revisits and discusses the equilibrium analysis of the equivalence between operating payment systems.
-Section 4 characterizes the general equilibrium in which the household holds CBDC and deposits and discusses the dynamic effects of a temporary increase in the CBDC.
-Section 5 concludes.
+Section \ref{model} describes the model.
+Section \ref{equiv} revisits and discusses the analysis of the equivalence between payment systems.
+Section \ref{geneq} characterizes the general equilibrium in which the household holds CBDC and deposits and discusses the dynamic effects of an increase in the CBDC.
+Section \ref{conclusion} concludes.